skriptble/reserve/CONFLICTS-HOURS.md

 if a reservation extends overnight and if overnight reservations are allowed.

-In addition there might be two sets of hours or operations: One for the entity as a whole, i.e. the company, and one for the individual
+In addition there might be two sets of hours or operations: One for the entity as a whole, i.e. the company, and one for the individual reserveable items, such as a conference room or a camera.